iulica/docx-mergefields/README.rst

 The fields are *replaced* so afterwards they cannot be updated anymore.

-This library makes use of the excellent `python-docx`_ library.
+This library uses the excellent `python-docx`_ library.

 Also, it is better used after mailmerging the INCLUDEPICTURE fields using the `docx-mailmerge2`_ library.